Which statement best describes the difference between a homogeneo... | Study Prep in Pearson+

-Which statement best describes the difference between a homogeneous and a heterogeneous mixture?
+Which statement best describes the difference between a homogeneous mixture and a heterogeneous mixture?

 A